Formerly (CG-521), (CG-3PSE), and (G-MSE)

 Safety and Environmental Management System Requirements for Vessels on the U.S. Outer Continental Shelf.
 On September 10, 2013 the Coast Guard published a Federal Register Advance Notice of Proposed Rulemaking (ANPRM) to require vessels engaged in OCS activities to develop, implement, and maintain a vessel specific Safety and Environmental Management System (SEMS).
 The ANPRM (78 FR 55230) requested comments on the feasibility of implementing a SEMS that incorporates API RP 75, compatibility with BSEE SEMS regulations, and other issues of concern.
 For more information please see the Federal Register notice above.

 Liquid Chemical Categorization Updates.
 The Coast Guard published a Federal Register Notice of Interim Rule to update the tables that list liquid hazardous materials, liquefied gases, and compressed gases that are approved for transportation in bulk.
-The interim rule (78 FR 50148) initially published on August 16, 2013 has been updated by 78 FR 56837 to reflect a delayed effective date of January 16, 2014.
+The interim rule (78 FR 50148) initially published on August 16, 2013 and updated by 78 FR 56837 has been further updated by 79 FR 2106 to reflect a delayed effective date of January 16, 2015.
+The delay until 2015 will allow the Coast Guard to investigate and, if necessary, correct technical errors that were brought to the Coast Guard's attention by public comments on the interim rule.
 For more information please see the Federal Register notices above.